 Healthy Living Tea

-I subscribe to a healthy living magazine each month and look forward to reading articles about wellness.
-I have noticed over recent months how the features on tea and the benefits of drinking tea have started to increase, which is great to see.
-This month there were two Local Tea Company favorite herbs mentioned which prompted me to share a bot more detail about both here.
+I subscribe to a healthy living magazine each month and look forward to reading wellness articles.
+Over recent months, I have noticed how the features of tea and the benefits of drinking tea have started to increase, which is great to see.
+This month, two Local Tea Company favorite herbs mentioned, which prompted me to share a bot more detail about both here.

-The first is Hibiscus (Hibiscus sabdariffa) which makes an amazing iced tea with a lovely red color and unique, bright, tart taste.
+The first is Hibiscus (Hibiscus sabdariffa), which makes an amazing iced tea with lovely red color and unique, bright, tart taste.
 Research tells us that this tea is said to help lower cholesterol and blood pressure.
-It is also a very good source of Vitamin C but is best know for the cooling effect drinking this tea has on your body.
+It is also an excellent source of Vitamin C but is best know for the cooling effect drinking this tea has on your body.

-The second herb is Organic Egyptian Chamomile (Matricaria recutita) known for its gentle caressing nature.
+The second herb is Organic Egyptian Chamomile (Matricaria recutita), known for its gentle caressing nature.
 We offer a Fair Trade Chamomile grown in the Nile River Valley.
-I have written about Chamomile in an earlier post (Cami to Chamomile) when I was not a fan.
-I have really grown to not only appreciate, but truly enjoy my “cami” and I hope you do as well.
+I had written about Chamomile in an earlier post (Cami to Chamomile) when I was not a fan.
+I have really grown to not only appreciate but truly enjoy my “cami,” and I hope you do as well.

 A warm tea of chamomile flowers is floral and rich.
-Chamomile calms, cools and tranquilizes to help you fall asleep naturally.
-Not only can you drink as a tea, you can use as a gentle spritzer on your skin or in your bath water as Chamomile relaxes tension in your muscles and softens the skin.
-For you blondes out there Chamomile will highlight your hair when used as a rinse!
+Chamomile calms, cools, and tranquilizes to help you fall asleep naturally.
+Not only can you drink as a tea, but you can also use it as a gentle spritzer on your skin or in your bath water as Chamomile relaxes tension in your muscles and softens the skin.
+For you blondes out there, Chamomile will highlight your hair when used as a rinse!

-For the spritzer use a tablespoon of dried flowers per 8 ounces of water.
-Cool before pouring into a spray bottle or soak a clean cloth in the liquor and use as a cooling compress.
+For the spritzer, use a tablespoon of dried flowers per 8 ounces of water.
+Cool before pouring into a spray bottle or soak a clean cloth in the liquor and use it as a cooling compress.